A guide for parents

 If the governing board decide to uphold the headteacher’s decision to permanently exclude, you will be given the opportunity to request that an Independent Review Panel considers the exclusion.
 The panel will be convened by the Legal and Democratic Services Department of Dorset Council for maintained schools and by the Academy Trust for Academies.
 Alternatively if you disagree with the decision but do not wish for the IRP to sit, you may ask to submit a written statement and supporting paperwork to be placed on your child’s school file.

-If you decide to request a review you should speak to the LA Exclusions Officer immediately as there are specific deadlines governing the process.
+If you decide to request a review you should speak to our Inclusion Lead immediately as there are specific deadlines governing the process.
 A written submission (including a completed form) must be received within 15 days from the date of the Discipline Committee’s letter confirming the permanent exclusion.
 The Independent Review Panel is independent from the LA or Academy and is responsible for hearing the case in its entirety before reaching a decision.

 The role of the panel is to review the governing boards’ decision not to re-instate a permanently excluded pupil.
 The panel may uphold the exclusion decision; recommend that the governing board reconsiders their decision or quash the decision and direct that the governing board considers the exclusion again.